kubedb/docs/docs/guides/redis/volume-expansion/overview.md

 # Redis Volume Expansion

-This guide will give an overview on how KubeDB Enterprise operator expand the volume of `Redis`.
+This guide will give an overview on how KubeDB Ops Manager expand the volume of `Redis`.

 ## Before You Begin